hanspr/mi-ide/config/mi-ide/help/commands.md

 Tab key lets you see the list of availalbe commands at a given label, and autocompletes

-* `exit`: Quits mi-ide.
+* `quit`: Quits mi-ide.

 * `cd path`: Change the working directory to the given `path`.

 * `config`: Submenu for config commands, possible options `buffersettings` : buffer settings for current file `settings` : global settings
   `keybindings` : reconfigure bindings
   `plugins` : open the plugin manager

 * `edit`: Submenu to edit config files directly `settings` : global settings
   `snippets` : snippets for current buffer language

 * `git`: Submenu to execute some git commands
   `status` : git status
-            `diff` : open new tab with the git diff `diffstaged` : open new tab with the git diff --staged
+  `diff` : open new tab with the git diff
+  `diffstaged` : open new tab with the git diff --staged

 * `help` : Access to help topics

-* `saveas <filename>`: Saves the current buffer.
-If the filename is provided it will 'save as' the filename.

 * `log`: opens a log of all messages and debug statements.

 * `reload`: reloads all runtime files.
+Only needed if you edit configuration files : colors, syntax, etc.

 * `open filename`: Open a file in the current buffer.

+* `save <filename>`: Saves the current buffer.
+If the filename is provided it will 'save as' the filename.

 * `pwd`: Print the current working directory.